Florida Statute Makes Windshield Repairs Free

 Some drivers are unaware of the Florida statute that makes windshield repairs free until a repair shop, or their insurance provider tells them about it.

 Florida Statute §627.7288 states that an insurance deductible does not apply to motor vehicle glass.
-The policy must provide comprehensive coverage or combined additional coverage for the windshield repair to be free.
+But, is windshield replacement free in Florida?
+According to Florida law for windshield replacement, the policy must provide comprehensive coverage or combined additional coverage for the windshield repair to be free.

 Therefore, check with your insurance provider before you pay to repair or replace a broken car windshield.
 Your insurance company may pay for the entire cost of a broken windshield.
 Most windshield repair facilities are familiar with the law.